tronikos/home-assistant.io/source/_integrations/google_drive.markdown

 - The integration can only access files that it creates in the Home Assistant folder.
 It cannot access or modify any other files in your Google Drive.
 - If you remove the integration, the Home Assistant folder in Google Drive is not automatically deleted.
 You have to manually delete it in Google Drive.
-- Every time you add the integration, a new Home Assistant folder is created.
-This is intentional to allow multiple Home Assistant instances to upload to the same Google Drive account.

 ## Troubleshooting